loopbackio/loopback.io/pages/en/lb4/Defining-the-API-using-bottom-up-approach.md

 ## Define the API from bottom to top

+You may want to build your application from the bottom up if you:

+- do not have a complete understanding of what your existing tools can offer.
+- want to capture already existing domain models so that they can be reflected as APIs for external consumption.
+- need to grow and change your API from the initial implementation
+- want to set up and run an API from an early stage of the production to easily envision the big picture of the end product.

+There are various tools available to LoopBack which allows this bottom-up approach of building your application to be simple through the usages of metadata and decorators.

 ### Start with LoopBack artfiacts

-Sometimes, it's hard to know what your API is going to look like without writing out your application first.
-It also might be difficult to adjust your API as plans change or as features need to be reworked.

 With TypeScript's [experimental decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) feature, APIs can be automatically built and exposed as your application continues development.
-Some key concepts utilize decorators to gather 'metadata' about your code and then assemble them into a valid OpenAPI spec.
+Some key concepts utilize decorators to gather _metadata_ about your code and then assemble them into a valid OpenAPI specification, which provide a description of your API.
 These concepts and their decorators include:

 - [Model](Model.html)